-The School of the Art Institute of Chicago’s (SAIC) Department of Architecture, Interior Architecture, and Designed Objects (AIADO) offers six graduate-level degrees: Master of Architecture (MArch), MArch with an Emphasis in Interior Architecture, Master of Fine Arts (MFA) in Interior Architecture, Master of Design (MDes) in Designed Objects, MFA in Designed Objects, and MFA in Design for Emerging Technologies.
-At the culmination of their studies, graduate students in AIADO participate in the annual SAIC Graduate Thesis Exhibition or AIADO Thesis Exhibition.
+The School of the Art Institute of Chicago's (SAIC) Department of Architecture, Interior Architecture, and Designed Objects (AIADO) offers six graduate-level Master of Architecture (MArch), Master of Fine Arts (MFA), and Master of Design (MDes) degrees.

 Master of Architecture

-The MArch program begins with a foundation of required skills and grounding in the histories and theories specific to architecture.
+The Master of Architecture (MArch) program cultivates a new type of architect—one who is grounded in practice, but who also incorporates perspectives from other creative disciplines and draws upon collaborations with artists and designers to become a truly innovative explorer of architecture.
+It begins with a foundation of required skills and grounding in the histories and theories specific to architecture.
 Its thematic cluster of courses is integrated around a common intellectual theme, while each component class approaches the theme from a particular vantage point that reinforces the development of comprehensive understanding.

 Collaborative studios in the second year offer a chance to develop the interdisciplinary approach demanded by many of today's problems.
 The third year culminates in work with artists in the wider SAIC community, with teams of artists and designers placing work in the public realm.